Automata

 - TODO: just add the targets state to the transition name

-- Advantage: linear state space; deterministic & complete (if original has only 1 initial state); smaller alphabet than unoptimized
+- Advantage: linear state space; deterministic; smaller alphabet than unoptimized

-- Disadvantage: still different alphabet; needs external oracle for choices
+- Disadvantage: still different alphabet; can still be incomplete if original was incomplte; needs external oracle for choices

 - TODO: minimize oracle alphabet by mapping transition targets to the smallest possible set of numeric indices; n has to be minimal on a per-state and per-alphabet-symbol level